The Best of Disability Blogs and Banter

 Artist Sue Austin Puts Under-Water Wheelchair to Test

-Sue Austin, who has been a wheelchair user since 1996, developed [an underwater] chair with help from dive experts and academics.
+Sue Austin, who has been a wheelchair user since 1996, developed

 The model is powered by two dive propulsion vehicles and steered with a bespoke fin and foot-operated acrylic strip.